k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## Final words

-I :green_heart: meteor.js for getting non funky stuff out of the way.
+I :green_heart: meteor.js for getting non-funky stuff out of the way.
 You can build fast and modern stuff very efficient.
 And go to the more refined stuff in later iterations.